titoirfan/rosbot_noetic/README.md

-# rosbot_description #
+# rosbot_soca #

 URDF model for Gazebo integrated with ROS.
+I added a magnetometer and a few rangefinder to the model for my project.

 ## Installation. ##

 We assume that you are working on Ubuntu 16.04 and already have installed ROS Kinetic.
-If not, follow the [ROS install guide](http://wiki.ros.org/kinetic/Installation/Ubuntu)
+If not, follow the [ROS install guide](http://wiki.ros.org/kinetic/Installation/Ubuntu). **Update**: tested and works well in ROS Noetic.

 Prepare the repository:
 ```